pitherj/LDP_thesis_classification/README.md

 ### Stage 1 scripts (data collection)

-The Stage 1 scraping scripts (`01-1` through `01-6`) are **not yet fully reproducible** as standalone scripts — they depend on live institutional web repositories (UBC cIRcle, Scholaris, McGill eScholarship) whose structure and availability may change.
-Full reproducibility of this stage is planned for a future update.
+The Stage 1 scraping scripts (`01-1` through `01-6`) are **not reliably fully reproducible** as standalone scripts — they depend on live institutional web repositories (UBC cIRcle, Scholaris, McGill eScholarship) whose structure and availability may change.
 The raw scraped outputs are retained in `data/processed_data/comparator-theses/raw/` so that downstream stages can always be reproduced without re-scraping.

 ### Requirements